 #4.
 Clearing Out Your Closet

-- Take everything out of your closet and decide what gets to stay
+• Take everything out of your closet and decide what gets to stay

-- Get rid of anything that no longer fits (if you lose or gain weight – go shopping)
+• Get rid of anything that no longer fits (if you lose or gain weight – go shopping)

-- Turn all hangers the opposite way, at the end of 6 months donate any items that are still hanging that way
+• Turn all hangers the opposite way.
+At the end of 6 months, donate any items that are still hanging that way

-- Sell higher-end and good condition clothing you no longer wear
+• Sell higher-end and good-condition clothing you no longer wear

-- Only keep clothes you FEEL good in – stop yourself from wearing things that don’t make you feel amazing
+• Only keep clothes you FEEL good in – stop yourself from wearing things that don’t make you feel amazing

-- Organize the clothing you have left by color
+• Organize the clothing you have left by color

 With your closet organized, you’re more likely to shop your closet in the future instead of spending.
 Plus, you might feel inspired to start a capsule wardrobe of the pieces you love.

 #5.
-Tidying Up The Kids Toys
+Tidying Up The Kids’ Toys

 There’s no denying it, kids cause clutter.
 But that doesn’t mean you need to let toy clutter take over your home.
-Like every area of your home, toys also require regular declutter to maintain a peaceful and happy home.
+Like every area of your home, toys also require regular decluttering to maintain a peaceful and happy home.

 Here are some simple ways to reduce toy clutter:

-- Make sure your kids are on board with decluttering, especially if they are older
+• Make sure your kids are on board with decluttering, especially if they are older

-Consider using a toy rotation system to cut down on toy clutter - Limit the number of kid’s books you own and make regular trips to the library
+• Limit the number of kids’ books you own and make regular trips to the library

-- Work at decluttering toys one room at a time (main living area, kid’s room, playroom)
+• Work at decluttering toys one room at a time (main living area, kids’ room, playroom)

-- Declutter old toys right after birthdays and Christmas while kids are still excited about their new toys
+• Declutter old toys right after birthdays and Christmas, while kids are still excited about their new toys

 Plus, teaching your kids to keep only what they use and love is a great life lesson.
 It’s also important to get the little ones involved in decluttering the home.